Brewing and Distilling MSc/Diploma

 - Wort Boiling, Fermentation and Beer Maturation

-- Distillation and Whisky Maturation
+- Distilled Spirit Production and Maturation

-- Filtration and Packaging
+- Filtration and Packaging of Alcohol Beverages

 For MSc entry, candidates must hold a First or Second Class Honours Degree, or equivalent qualification from a British or overseas university, in a science or engineering subject (for example, Biological Sciences, Chemistry or Chemical/Mechanical Engineering).